 Start moving the stimulus closer and feed him treats.
 If the incentive isn't in sight, stop giving your dog treats.
 You want your dog to learn that the appearance of the stimulus leads to tasty treats.

 Have a friend with a dog stand out of your sight, so your dog won't bark at the other dogs.
 As they walk into view, start giving your dog his favorite treats.
 Stop giving the treats as soon as they disappear from view.
 Repeat the process multiple times.

 Do not try to rush it, as it may take days or weeks before your dog can pay attention to you and the treats without barking at the other dog.

 4. Teach your dog the "quiet" command

-It is important to teach your dog to bark on command before you implement this step.
+It is essential to teach your dog to bark on command before you implement this step.
 Command your dog to "speak" and wait for him to bark a few times, and then put a tasty treat at his nose.
-When he stops barking to sniff the treat, praise him and give him the treat.
+When he stops barking to sniff the treat, praise him, and give him the treat.
 Repeat until he starts barking when you ask him to "speak."

 Once he can bark on command, teach him the "quiet" command.
 In a calm environment without distractions, ask him to "speak."
 When he starts barking, say "quiet" and put a treat in front of his nose.
 Praise him for being quiet and then give him the treat.